Cowboy Cookies with Video

 - The inspiration for this recipe for these easy cowboy cookies in the New York Times, attributed to Laura Bush circa 2000.
 They were the winner of the Family Circle’s presidential candidates’ wives cookie contest where the Democrat vs Republican competition was moved to the kitchen.
 I can see why this delicious, chewy oatmeal cookies recipe won!

 - This recipe makes a HUGE batch and they freeze beautifully.
-You’ll have a stash of ready-to-go snacks and dessert in your freezer.
+You’ll have a stash of ready-to-go snacks and desserts in your freezer.

 - These cookies are loaded with chocolate chips, nuts, coconut, and oatmeal.
 You can easily tweak the recipe for your palate, swapping out different chocolate chips or nuts, or leaving out the coconut.
 They’re very versatile.